sinanor/flightright/README.md

 article endpoint.

 Design choices:
-1)Persistent class(Article) and Rest service request/response class (ArticleDTO) are different class.
+1)Persistent class(Member) and Rest service request/response class (MemberDTO) are different class.
 Spring framework allow even
 Repository methods expose themselves as a rest service with the @RepositoryRestResource annotation.
 But if would have chosen that approach then there will be less code to test.
 I suppose one purpose of the challange to show testing capabilities too.
 Besides it is good to seperate Controller, Repository and Persistent Object because they will give more flexibility to change/upgrade etc.